 - This course is designed to assist students with prerequisite material as the course progresses.
 Therefore, one of your first assignments is a Readiness Pre-test.
 This test does not count toward your overall average, but will determine the amount of readiness work you need to complete.
 Therefore it is advised to take this 40 question Pre-test seriously.
 Upon completion of the Readiness Pre-test you will have readiness work to complete to prepare you for the two Readiness Exams. - A Lockdown program for your browser is required for the Readiness Pre-test.
 Be sure that you either complete these exams in the Math Computer Lab (PKH 308) or that you have administrative rights to the computer you are using in order to install this program.
 The program is a free download and easily installed through the Browser Check link provided in the Software Requirements tab in Blackboard.
 Tests cannot be opened, saved, and returned to at a later time. - The readiness work assignments do not count toward your homework average.
 These assignments are personalized based on your Readiness Pre-test performance and are optional.
 Time spent on these assignments will assist you with the foundational material for this course as well as help you prepare for the Readiness Exams.
 Readiness assignments are set for unlimited access up until the due date and unlimited attempts per question.
 Completion of these assignments can earn Algebra Coins redeemable for extra credit options.
 See Extra Credit section. - All readiness assignments contain learning aids to help you through the material.
 Be careful not to become overly dependent on these aids or you may not perform well on the exam.
-You have multiple chances at each question and to gain access to the next attempt once a question is marked wrong, simply select the "similar exercise" button at the bottom of the assignment screen. - Once your personalized readiness work is complete, you will take each Readiness Exam found within Blackboard using MyLab.
-The first Readiness Exam covers chapter R and the second Readiness Exam covers chapter 1 material.
-Both Readiness Exams are comprised of 20 multiple choice and short answer questions that must be completed within 75 consecutive minutes.
-You may take each Readiness Exam at any time prior to their respective due dates on a first come, first serve basis in PKH 308.
-Exams cannot be opened, saved, and returned to at a later time.
-Exact dates and times of testing availability will be posted in Blackboard and on the Learning Resource Center website. - You must have your MavID with you for the exam and will be required to sign in/out upon entering and exiting the lab.
-You may not leave the room during an exam. - You may use an approved calculator (see list of approved calculators in Materials section), approved formula page, and blank scratch paper which will be provided.
-No additional materials are allowed. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.

-- Partial credit forms will be available for the Readiness Exams.
+You have multiple chances at each question and to gain access to the next attempt once a question is marked wrong, simply select the "similar exercise" button at the bottom of the assignment screen. - The first Readiness Exam covers chapter R and the second Readiness Exam covers chapter 1 material.
+Both Readiness Exams are comprised of 20 multiple choice and short answer questions that must be completed within 75 consecutive minutes. - Both Readiness Exams are taken in the Math Computer Lab (PKH 308) on the UTA campus during your regularly scheduled lab time.
+You must have your MavID or valid photo ID with you for the exam and will be required to sign in/out upon entering and exiting the lab. - You may not leave the room during an exam. - You may use an approved calculator (see list of approved calculators in Materials section), approved formula page, and blank scratch paper which will be provided.
+No additional materials are allowed. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO. - Partial credit forms will be available for the Readiness Exams.
 Upon completion of each exam and after the last due date, you will be allowed to review your answers.
 At that time, you may fill out a partial credit form and request partial credit on up to 5 questions where you feel your work was partially correct by turning the form into your instructor or a lab assistant in the Computer Lab.
+You

-You cannot earn credit for any problems not originally attempted and answered during the exams.
+- cannot earn credit for any problems not originally attempted and answered during the exams.
 See Blackboard for forms and additional details. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor for assistance.